-Pride WA is an Incorporated Association, governed by a volunteer management committee.
-The current sitting committee are:
+Pride WA is an Incorporated Association, governed by a volunteer management committee and headed by a CEO.

 Curtis has been a member of Pride WA’s committee of management since his election to the committee in February 2017.
 Curtis held the position of Committee Secretary from 2017 until his appointment as President in 2020.